 - If high altitude treks interest you, you can go for the two small lakes (Tsonyeti and Chumo Tso) near Langza.
 They are located at an altitude of 14,000-15,000 feet.
 Given the distance and elevation, reserve a day for the hike.
 Return to Kaza the next day.

 - You can also plan Langza to Chandratal on this day to save a day.

 - Langza is located deep inside a cold desert.
 The weather gets harsh.
-The terrain and ecology are fragile and landslides are common.
-Supply of electricity is sparse and irregular, except for establishments which run on solar power.
+The terrain and ecology are fragile, and landslides are common.
+The supply of electricity is sparse and irregular, except for establishments that run on solar power.
 Go prepared with a basic list of things to carry on a Spiti trip.

 - At more than 14,000 feet, Langza poses AMS challenges to many travelers.
-Although if you acclimatize well at lower altitudes when traveling to Spiti via Kinnaur Valley, you are unlikely to experience AMS at Langza.
-Still, the air is thin and altitude might take a toll.
-If you are planning for trekking in the region then prepare for contingencies.
+Although, if you acclimatize well at lower altitudes when traveling to Spiti via Kinnaur Valley, you are unlikely to experience AMS at Langza.
+Still, the air is thin, and the altitude might take a toll.
+If you are planning for trekking in the region, then prepare for contingencies.

 Rising tourism in the past few years has eroded the valley in several ways.
 DoW has been leading many initiatives to promote sensible and responsible tourism in the region by educating the locals and travelers.
 Empowering the locals with eco-friendly practices and encouraging the travelers to follow these practices is extremely important and is also our duty.

 Langza is a distant and off-beat place in western Himachal which presents unique experiences to travelers or explorers.
 If you want to visit the place with family, plan well in advance and prepare for the expected challenges.